christofferaakre/bin/readme.md

   plugged-unplugged. **this script not authored by me**
 * toggle-autokey - Close autokey if already open, else open it.
 Closing autokey disables all hotkeys, phrases, etc.
+* `rename-subs` - Python script that renames subtitles to match video files.
+Downloaded and adapted from https://github.com/Eshaan7/RenameThemSubs under the MIT license
 * `trim` - Trims the first argument of spaces and line endings, and copies the modified string to your clipboard
 * `wordcount` - Does a word count on the given `.tex` file